Divorce & Child Issues

 To protect spouses and children while a divorce is pending or to protect parents while parental rights are adjudicated, courts will enter Temporary Restraining Orders and/or Temporary Orders which outline the status quo concerning many of these matters.

-In Texas, certain conditions must apply before a court can order spousal support (or maintenance).
+In Texas, certain conditions must apply before a court can order Alimony or Spousal Maintenance.
 The Texas Family Code outlines the factors that must be evaluated before spousal support is ordered, such as, the duration of the marriage, the criminal acts of one spouse, the earning capacity of a spouse and the ability to support himself or herself, physical or mental disabilities of a spouse as well as other factors.
-It is important to have your situation evaluated by an experienced attorney to determine if spousal support is warranted or whether one spouse is seeking support and the other spouse should oppose the request.
+It is important to have your situation evaluated by an experienced attorney to determine if alimony or spousal support is warranted or whether one spouse is seeking support and the other spouse should oppose the request.

 When minor children are involved in a divorce or separation, Texas courts are required to ensure that child support obligations and arrangements are made and financial issues resolved.
 It is very important to have an experienced attorney to negotiate the child support (and medical support) amount, who will be paying it, how payments will be made, whether retroactive child support is warranted, whether support for a disabled child is an issue, and other matters.

 Child support amounts are set by state law and are based off of the net incomes of the parties.
 Determining the net income is very important.
 For W-2 wage earners with no other sources of income, determining net income can be relatively easy.
 Calculating net income for the unemployed, underemployed, business owners, investors, or other non-recurring income earners can be challenging.
 The final figures can dramatically affect child support obligations.
 The more complicated your financial situation, the more important it is to have an experienced attorney assisting you.
 We are here to help.